ethanplee14/backtester/README.md

 for concurrency while multiprocessing is used for parallelism and information doesn't need to be shared between processes, multiprocessing was a good fit for the new engine.

-Simulator: Simulates a portfolio with a balance and held positions.
+Simulator - Simulates a portfolio with a balance and held positions.
 Runs the passed in engine and updates the portfolio based on the engine's trade results. **simulator/WeightedSimulator** implements a weighted portfolio simulation where you can pre-define a ticker's weight in a portfolio.
 In the **./main** file currently using equal distribution.